Code-Institute-Submissions/MP3-1/test.md

 ### Landing Page - Search

+* Search returns results from below fields from a database:
+    - name
+    - type
+    - weight
+    - weight unit
+    - country
+    - purity
+    - mint
+    - year
+    - description

+    Everything works as expected

+    * For not logged in user search returns coin image and coin description as a link to register page.
+    * For registered user search returns coin image and coin description.
+Description opens coin details.
+    * For not recognized search, flash message displays: `No results, Please try again!`

+* Coin counter works as expected

+* For not registered user, Join our community today section works and displays all content.
+Register link under a title works.
+Buttons on last 3 records from database work and redirect to register page.

 ### Catalog Page

 Page displays 10 records from a database.
 Pagination links work as expected.